-Advertising Costs

-Advertising costs are expensed when incurred and are included in advertising and promotional expense in the accompanying statements of operations.
+Advertising Costs Advertising costs are expensed when incurred and are included in advertising and promotional expense in the accompanying statements of operations.
 Although not traditionally thought of by many as "advertising costs", the Company includes expenses related to graphic design work, package design, website design, domain names, and product samples in the category of "advertising costs".
-The Company incurred advertising costs of \$103,440 and \$41,824 for the three months ended September 30, 2018 and 2017, respectively.
-Of the \$103,440 classified as "advertising costs", \$34,170.50 was related to packaging, and over 90% of that was related to the packaging design for the Nightfood ice cream launch.
+The Company incurred advertising costs of \$180,423 and \$102,372 for the six months ended December 31, 2018 and 2017, respectively.
+Of the \$180,423 classified as "advertising costs", \$18,000 was for public relations, \$73,572 was related to packaging design and production set-up for the ice cream launch.
+Only 41% of this total was for what would be considered by many to be advertising in the form of paid advertisements.